-1140.
+§ 1140.
 Purpose.

-The purpose of this article is to establish minimum standards for law enforcement facilities in which minors are securely detained or held in non-secure custody.
+The purpose of this article is to establish minimum standards for law enforcement facilities in which minors are held in secure or non-secure custody.

-Unless otherwise specified in statute or these regulations, minors lawfully held in local adult detention facilities shall be subject to the regulations and statutes governing those facilities found in Title 15, Division 1, Chapter 1, Subchapter 4, Section 1000 et seq. and Title 24, Part 1, Section 13-102, and Part 2, Section 470A, California Code of Regulations.
+Unless otherwise specified in statute or these regulations, minors lawfully held in local adult detention facilities shall be subject to the regulations and statutes governing those facilities found in Title 15, Division 1, Chapter 1, Subchapter 4, Section 1000 et seq. and Title 24, Part 1, Section 13-102, and Part 2, Section 1231, California Code of Regulations.

-NOTE: Authority cited: Section 6030, Penal Code; and Section 210.2 Welfare and Institutions Code.
-Reference: Section 6030, Penal Code; and Section 210.2 Welfare and Institutions Code.
+Note: Authority cited: Sections 6024 and 6030, Penal Code; and Section 210.2, Welfare and Institutions Code.
+Reference: Section 6030, Penal Code; and Section 210.2, Welfare and Institutions Code.

-1141.
+§ 1141.
 Minors Arrested for Law Violations.

-Any minor taken into temporary custody by a peace officer, on the basis that they are a person described by Section 602 of the Welfare and Institutions Code, may be held in secure detention or non-secure custody within a law enforcement facility that contains a lockup for adults provided that the standards set forth in these regulations are met.
+Any minor taken into temporary custody by a peace officer, on the basis that they are a person described by Section 602 of the Welfare and Institutions Code, may be held in secure or non-secure custody within a law enforcement facility that contains a lockup for adults provided that the standards set forth in these regulations are met.

-NOTE: Authority cited: Section 6030, Penal Code; and Section 210.2 Welfare and Institutions Code.
-Reference: Section 6030, Penal Code; and Section 210.2 Welfare and Institutions Code.
+Note: Authority cited: Sections 6024 and 6030, Penal Code; and Section 210.2, Welfare and Institutions Code.
+Reference: Section 6030, Penal Code; and Section 210.2, Welfare and Institutions Code.

-1142.
+§ 1142.
 Written Policies and Procedures.